isomerpages/moe-stgabrielspri/_e-open-house/Important Information for P1s/School Hours.md

 third_nav_title: Important Information for P1s
 variant: tiptap
 ---
-<p>Students are advised to be in school by 7.30 a.m.
-As a mark of respect
+<p>Students are advised to be in school by 7.25a.m.
+The flag raising ceremony
-during our flag-raising ceremony, the school gate will be closed by the stipulated time.
-All Primary One students are to report to their classrooms on Tuesdays and Wednesdays.
-On Mondays, Thursdays and Fridays, they are to report to the hall.
-The flag raising ceremony will be conducted at 7.30 a.m. daily.</p>
+will be conducted at 7.25am daily.
+All students are to report to their classrooms on Mondays, Wednesdays and Thursdays.
+They are to report to the school hall on Tuesdays and Fridays.</p>
 <p></p>
 <table>
 <tbody>